inktrap/studyriffic/README.md

 # Valentin Todo

- - major: write results to db
+ - why is the method to insert the document into the db called twice?!
  - major: change format of tasks from latex to json (vim macros)
- - major: make the step before last rock solid!!!
-     - check if the prolific id already did the study
-     - reenable session check?
  - check for TODOs
  - deploy
     - separate uberspace with some money
     - daemontools